 “People are just unbelievably positive and appreciative” says ATM when I ask him how people have taken to the street art around the area “They say thank you for doing it” .
 One chap remarked that he found it incredibly unlikely that his son would get into trouble if he was standing next to a big painting of a Snipe.
 “It creates a different atmosphere, if you’ve got pictures of birds it’s going to create a different ambience and it seems to have a positive effect on the way people think.”

 “I’m doing what I can really” when I ask him if he thinks what he does is making a difference.
 “I’m doing paintings to help people think about these things.
 I am trying to make people aware that it’s a huge crisis we’re in, it’s a World wide crisis as well but it’s often much better to do something locally than to kind of get depressed about what you can’t do a long way away.”

 ATM was interviewed in Acton on 9 November 2014 having taken me on a tour of the street art supported by the Acton Community Forum.
-His show ‘Love Birds’ will show at the Ben Oakley Gallery in Greenwich from 20 November 2014.
+His show ‘Love Birds’ took place at the Ben Oakley Gallery in Greenwich from 20 November 2014.
 For a more up to date feature on the work of ATM check out his mural on Coppermill lane in Walthamstow

 Other Street Art in Acton